Drugs and alcohol

 Individuals with alcohol issues in the borough, which may include some street drinkers, will continue to be offered advice and signposting into treatment services to help them address their use of alcohol as well as to reduce alcohol related anti-social behaviour where this exists.
 The authorities will continue to offer this support to anyone who needs it, but will use these additional powers to prevent alcohol related anti-social behaviour.
-Help can be accessed here: https://www.changegrowlive.org/content/cgl-southwark
+Help can be accessed by using the details for CGL on this page.

 How can I report alcohol related anti-social behaviour in my area?

-You can use the 'contact us' button on the right hand side of this page to report any type of anti-social behaviour or you can ring 020 7525 5777.
+You can use the 'Report anti-social behaviour' button below to report any type of anti-social behaviour or you can ring 020 7525 5777.

 Or you can contact the Police by calling 101 or tweet @MetCC between 8am and 10pm (non emergency reporting), or online report at: www.met.police.uk/ro/report/asb/antisocial-behaviour/